 You can try several routes to find out whether a home is in foreclosure.
 Whether you're renting a home and don't want to be surprised by a notice posted on your door stating that you and your family must move out immediately, or if you're just interested in purchasing a neighbor's home that may possibly be in foreclosure, the information you need is not far away or difficult to obtain.
 You can often ask a neighbor, do online research and consult with real estate professionals.

 Speak With the Owner

-To find out if a home is in foreclosure, ask the owner if his or her house is in foreclosure.
+Ask the owner if his or her house is in foreclosure.
 This, obviously, is the simplest route to get your answer.
 If the owner says yes, ask if there is a sale date yet.
 The foreclosure process time period varies depending on the state.
-To find out your state's estimate foreclosure time-frame, go to realtytrac.com/foreclosure-laws/foreclosure-laws.asp.
-Select the state from the drop-down box.

 Go to RealtyTrac.com to find homes in foreclosure.
-RealtyTrac.com has listings of homes in foreclosure for many areas; however, there are fees for the service ranging from $50 and higher per month.
+RealtyTrac.com has a foreclosure lookup by address for many areas; however, there are fees for the service ranging from $50 and higher per month.
 Keep in mind that their information may be not be available for a few days or more after the foreclosure process has started and could make it difficult to check foreclose status..

-If you know a title company representative, a mortgage broker, or a realtor, you can get information about homes in foreclosure.
+If you know a title company representative, a mortgage broker or a real estate agent, you can get information about homes in foreclosure.
 You may be able to get a copy of the Notice of Default or Notice to Sell too.
 Most real estate professionals have easy access to foreclosure information through their multiple listing services or title company contacts.